 works of art familiar to a broader segment of the public, thereby enhancing the public's understanding and appreciation of

 art.
 The same is true for the sale of literature relating to art.
-Therefore, these sales activities are not an unrelated trade
+Therefore, these sales activities aren’t an unrelated trade

-be held related to the exempt educational purpose of some other exempt educational organization does not change this conclusion.
+different circumstances, be held related to the exempt educational purpose of some other exempt educational organization doesn’t

 Nonpatient laboratory testing.